 Your submission doesn’t have to be long.
 Focus on making a few points well rather than trying to cover absolutely everything.
 Shorter submissions are more likely to be read in full.

 Try to put things in your own words as much as possible.
 If the select committee receives a large number of similar submissions, they will be lumped together and treated as a single submission.
-If you have a template submission, it is much more effective to read the template and the write your own submission using some of the information provided.
+If you have a template submission, it is much more effective to read the template and then write your own submission using some of the information provided.

 Don’t use ChatGPT to write your submission for you.
 It is important that your submission is genuine and authentic.
-Always remember that these services don’t actually “know” anything.
+Always remember that generative AI don’t actually “know” anything.
 Content taken from generative AI will be very abstract and impersonal, might not be relevant to the Bill, or might have inaccuracies that could undermine your submission.
 It will also look very similar to any other submissions written using ChatGPT, and might be disregarded or combined with them.